lanking520/Digital_China/README.md

 Now the developing speed doubles, the expected finish time is day after tomorrow.
 Speed it up!
 Currently, the life is a little bit boring, hope there will be some difference during the next day...
 Do insanity Max 30 Tonight!

+## 2016-06-29 WorkComm and Company News

+The programming speed are increasing in the recent days.
+Currently, the job are more focused on the whole, how will the test being conducted?
+How to ensure the reduction of error?